DiSSCo/dissco-core-deployment/release/README.md

 * **Production Environment** increments in minor versions
 * **Acceptance Environment** increments in patches.
-However, if there has been a production release since the last acceptance release, it will also increment in a minor version.
+However, if there has been a production release since the last acceptance release, it will increment a patch from the latest production release.
+    * The keyword "-alpha" is appended to acceptance releases to indicate these are pre=releases.

 In each new release, all updated services will have the same release number.
 If a service hasn't been updated in a previous release, it will not have a release with the new name (that would cause a conflict with GitHub).
-It is thus possible for a service to "skip" a release name if no changes have been made.
+It is thus possible for a specific service to "skip" a release name if no changes have been made.

 ## 3. GitHub Release

 Using the calculated release name, the script calls the GitHub API and creates a new release for each service we're updating.

-**Note**: For testing purposes, you can indicate the release is a draft in the Post request to GitHub (see `github_service.publish_release()`)
+A release may already exist as a pre-release.
+This happens if the same tag was used to create a pre-release.
+In this case, we update the existing pre-release to become a full release.

 ## 4. Deploying to Kubernetes

 Manually running the script `kubernetes_update.sh` will update the desired environment based on the updated deployment files.
 These file names were compiled when we updated the image tags (feature 1).

 **Be sure you are updating the correct environment before proceeding**